surge-synthesizer/OB-Xf/README.md

 - All data races and memory issues have been fixed, to the best of our knowledge.
 - Passes pluginval on strictness 10 for both AU & VST3 [LV2 not tested yet], with ThreadSanitizer & AddressSanitizer enabled.

-# Themes & Banks
+# Assets

-For now, you can use the theme and bank kindly provided by @rfawcett160, which are available in the `assets` folder of this repository.
+For now, you can use a cool new theme created by @satYatunes and arturrembe, which is available in the `assets` folder of this repository.

-To use the theme and the bank, follow these steps:
+To use the theme, follow these steps:

 1. **Copy the entire `Surge Synth Team` folder:**
     - From: `assets/Surge Synth Team`